loukaps/LoukasDataAnalyticsPortfolio/README.md

 Hey everyone, this is my Data Analytics Portfolio.
-Please find attached some projects I did using Data Analytics, particularly using Python/Jupyter Notebook.
+Please find attached some the coding part of my projects in which by leveraging data I was able to find some actionable insights, particularly using Python/Jupyter Notebook.